Billy Idol: 1986–1992: Whiplash Smile and Charmed Life

-Idol released Whiplash Smile in 1986, which sold well.
+Idol released Whiplash Smile in 1986, which sold well, charting in the top ten in 9 countries with the highest spot being number 3 in Finland.
 The album included the hits "To Be a Lover", "Don't Need a Gun" and "Sweet Sixteen".
 Idol filmed a video for the song "Sweet Sixteen" in Florida's Coral Castle.
+“To Be a Lover” peaked at number 6 on the Billboard Hot 100, number 3 in both Australia and Finland and number 2 in New Zealand.
+The song also garnered him another nomination for Best Male Rock Vocal Performance at the 29th Annual Grammy Awards.
+The album has since been certified platinum in the US, Canada and New Zealand.

 A remix album was released in 1987, titled Vital Idol.
 The album featured a live rendition of his cover of Tommy James' "Mony Mony".
-In 1987 the single topped the United States chart and reached number 7 in the UK.
+In 1987, the single topped the United States chart and reached number 7 in the UK.
+The following year in 1988 a compilation album titled Idol Songs: 11 of the Best was released, it charted at number 2 in both the UK and Iceland along with reaching number 1 in Finland.
+It has since gone platinum in multiple countries.